LeeKLTW/DesignPattern/README.md

 --------
 # Note
 ## Facade pattern

+dictionary.cambridge
+> the front of a building, especially a large or attractive building:

 providing a single, simple entry point to a complex system

 Façade is also useful if you have more than one layer in your system.
 You can introduce one façade entry point per layer, and let all layers communicate with each other through their façades.
 That promotes loose coupling and keeps the layers as independent as possible.